DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-05-26-managing-study-sites-on-behalf-of-providers.md

 ---
-title: Managing 'Study sites' on behalf of providers
+title: Managing ‘Study sites’ on behalf of providers
 description: We added a way for support users to add ‘Study sites’ to providers using Get information about schools (GIAS) data
 date: 2023-05-26
 tags: